Syarif Masahor: Resistance

 In early 1860, Masahor ordered Temenggung Hayim Jalil from Brunei to go to Pontianak for a meeting with Abdul Gapur.
 In early February 1860 they mounted an assault on Kuching (at that time, Sarawak), according to Masahor's plan.
 Masahor and his army wanted to approach Kuching via the Sarawak River.
 In the battle that ensued, the Sarawak forces gained the upper hand when Charles Brooke succeeded in ambushing and destroying all Masahor's ships.
 Facing defeat, Masahor retreated to Brunei, where he would seek shelter from the Sarawak government.

-The Brooke government later wrote a petition to Britain to remove Edwardes from the his post as British Consul in Brunei.
+The Brooke government later wrote a petition to Britain to remove Edwardes from his post as British Consul in Brunei.
 The Brooke government's petition was supported by the British and Singapore Chamber of Commerce Sarawak Merchants.
 Edwardes was successfully removed from his post and Spenser St John was ordered to replace Edwardes.

 On 1 July 1861, Spenser St John arrived in Mukah with 300 warboats and a fleet of sailing gunboats.
 James Brooke took control of Mukah and exiled Syarif to Singapore.
 Syarif was either willingly went to Singapore because resistance against Brookes were futile or Syarif was tricked by the Brookes to go to Kuching for peace agreement where Syarif was forcibly detained and deported to Singapore.
 One month after Syarif deported, Mukah, as well as Kidurong in Bintulu was ceded to the Brooke government.

 After the incident, Charles Brooke commented Syarif Masahor as "he will never trouble more.
 I am no lover enough of bloody justice to begrudge him of his life on that condition.
 He deserved death, but was a murderer for political ends".

-James Brooke also went to Brunei, in hopes of forcing the Sultan of Brunei to banish Syarif Masahor to Selangor once and for all.
-Masahor eventually arrived at Klang, where he became an adviser to Sultan Abdul Samad.
+James Brooke also went to Brunei, in hopes of forcing the Sultan of Brunei to banish Syarif Masahor to Singapore once and for all.

-During the Klang War however, Syarif Masahor sided with the rebellious Klang territorial chief Raja Mahadi who did not recognise Sultan Abdul Samad's rule.
-Abdul Samad sought British help to win the war, and Masahor ended up fighting against the British for a second time.
-Nevertheless, after the surrender of Raja Mahadi and Syarif Masahor, they were both pardoned by Abdul Samad.

 Death

 Syarif Masahor lived the rest of his life in Singapore.
 The Brooke government granted a small pension for Syarif until his death in February 1890 in Singapore.
 Syarif was believed to be buried at one of the nearby islands.

-Syarif Masahor died in Kerling, Selangor in 1890 and was buried there.